On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Introduction

 In \secref{geom-recon}, we consider geometric reconstruction of geodesic subspaces.
 We construct a complex on the sample as our geometric reconstruction of the space of interest. \thmref{fundamental} establishes the isomorphism of their fundamental groups.
-As an interesting application in \subsecref{graphs},of , we consider the geometric reconstruction of embedded graphs (\defref{metric-graph}) of $\R^2$ .
-In \thmref{graphs}, we compute a homotopy equivalent geometric complex in the same ambient space that is also Hausdorff-close to $X$.
-Since the sample $S$ can be taken to be finite, our result gives rise to an efficient algorithm (\algref{graph}) for the geometric reconstruction of planar embedded graphs. \begin{restatable*}[Geometric Reconstruction of Embedded Graphs]{theorem} {geomrecon} Let $G$ be a connected embedded graph in $\R^2$.
-Let $b$ be the length of the shortest simple cycle of $G$, and let $\delta$ be its distortion.
-Let $S\subseteq\R^2$ and $\eps>0$ be such that $d_H(G,S)<\frac{\eps}{3}<\frac{b}{4\delta(15\delta+2)}$.
-Then, the shadow of $\Ri^\eps_{5\eps\delta}(S)$, denoted $\widetilde{G}$, has the same homotopy type as $G$.
-Moreover, we have
+As an interesting application in \subsecref{graphs}, we consider the geometric reconstruction of planar subspaces and embedded planar graphs (\defref{metric-graph}) in particular.
+In \thmref{planar-reconstruction}, we compute a homotopy equivalent geometric complex in the same ambient space that is also Hausdorff-close to $X$.
+Since the sample $S$ can be taken to be finite, our result gives rise to an efficient algorithm (\algref{graph}) for the geometric reconstruction of planar embedded graphs.